An Essential Guide to 9 Chinese Pantry Staples

 Check out our detailed guide on different types of vinegars, plus our recipe for making a perfect dressing with rice vinegar to serve with this easy steamed eggplant!

-Easy Chinese steamed eggplant
+Easy Chinese steamed eggplant with spicy garlic sauce

 Chinese cooking wine (Shaoxing wine)